The sooner you notice algae and act, the easier it is to get rid of it.

-If you have a major algae problem, several things need be considered before applying a pool algae treatment
+If you have a major algae problem, several things need to be considered before applying a pool algae treatment

 Miss a day or two, and chemicals you have dosed so far will be wasted.
 Algae can be hiding in obscure places, like lighting niches or under a ladder or in the plumbing.
 Continued high chlorine levels will kill all of the algae eventually.

 The earlier you stop algae, the easier and cheaper it will be killed.
-When algae is already well established, a very concentrated chemical attack must be made and the sooner it will go.
+When algae is already well established, a very concentrated chemical attack must be made, and the sooner it will go.
 All that remains is to make sure you got all of it.

 Pool Algae Treatment – Killing Pool Algae

 Step By Step (where algae are low in concentration and the pool bottom can be seen)

 - Scoop and or vacuum the pool to remove any leaves and other debris.
 Backwash’ and then ‘Rinse” the filter.